lizgarces/frontend-nanodegree-mobile-portfolio/README.md

 ### views/js/main.js
 This one was complicated.
 First I changed the querySelector for getElementById or getElementbyName.
 The I worked in the cycles, to move out of them assigments.
 Then add the requestAnimationFrame.
-Specially in updateaPositions() and addEventListener.
+Specially in updatePositions(), changePizzaSizes and addEventListener.

 ### pizza.html
-I changed the file pizzeria.jpg for an optimized pizzeria.jpg
+I changed the file views/images/pizzeria.jpg for an optimized pizzeria.jpg

 ### Minify files
 I minified the files: